ShirleyxZhang/Foco-Unlocked/README.md

       - A description the same length or longer than the title
       - An image
-    Tags are optional, which will be later used for search functionalities
+    Tags are optional, which will be later used for search functionalities **There are future pages**
+#### Chef's Page
+    This page will showcase:
+      - The user's creations
+      - The user's friends
+      - The user's likes
+#### Search Page
+    Users will have the capability to search for specific types of dishes or creations This page will also have the functionality of:
+      - Filtering Dishes
+      - Search by username

 ## Implementation
 - The Firebase SDK is used for this project
 - ArrayList of custom classes are used to hold a large amount of personalized information needed throughout the entire program